jaymcor/jaymcor.github.io/notes/costco_coffee.md

 * Dark roast--very much so.
 * It was on sale.
 Never again.
-* If you have to use it, use it for cold brew.
+* If you have to use it, use it for coldbrew.
 * Taste: "full bodied with a smokey finish"... actually like ashes.